Alwar girl found injured shifted to Jaipur for treatment, police yet to crack case | Politics

 Alwar girl found injured shifted to Jaipur for treatment, police yet to crack case

-A mentally-challenged minor girl who was found in a distressed state with injuries in private parts in Alwar on Tuesday was operated upon at a hospital in Jaipur on Wednesday.Police said prima facie it seemed to be a case of rape.The girl, about 14 years old, had been missing from her house for the last several hours before she was spotted lying on the road near Tijara Fatak at around 9 pm.She was bleeding and was admitted to the district hospital from where she was referred to JK Lone hospital in Jaipur last night.
+A mentally-challenged minor girl who was found in a distressed state with injuries in private parts in Alwar was operated upon at a hospital in Jaipur on Wednesday.Prima facie it seemed to be a case of rape, police said.The girl, about 14 years old, had been missing from her house for the last several hours before she was spotted lying on a road near Tijara Fatak at around 9 pm on Tuesday.She was bleeding and was admitted to the district hospital from where she was referred to JK Lone hospital in Jaipur last night.

 - Country: